leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 Please note that orders normally are synchronized between Magento &amp; M3 via the background cron job, but that the manual option used in this example can be used whenever needed on individual orders.

-In this example, a test customer with e-mail ID [deepthi.tadikamalla@leanswift.com](mailto:deepthi.tadikamalla@leanswift.com)is used.
+In this example, a test customer with e-mail ID [deepthi.tadikamalla@leanswift.com](mailto:deepthi.tadikamalla@leanswift.com) is used.
 This customer is associated to a test B2B site and to M3 customer# **LEAN000399** :

 <kbd><img alt="Customer details" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/order-entry.png"></kbd>